Libra-Agario/Libragar/README.md

 ## Configuring

-- After your first run, OgarII will drop two files in `cli/` / working directory: `log-settings.json` and `settings.json`.
+- To change how Libragar runs, modify `cli/settings.json`. // Game mode and in-game settings.

-- To change how OgarII runs, modify `cli/settings.json`.
+- After your first run, Libragar will drop two files in `cli/` / working directory: `log-settings.json` and `settings.json`.

 - To change what gets logged, modify `cli/log-settings.json`.